Extreme weather-related disasters are increasing

 Built for extreme environments, the MCD-4800 is enclosed in a watertight hardened plastic Pelican case, and the case lid is normally closed for full operation.
 It operates in heavy rain and will transmit with 0.8″ (20mm) of ice build up without transmission issues.
 It is rated at IP67, which means it can withstand immersion in water up to 3.3 ft (1 meter).
 In extremely hot environments, the case lid can be slightly opened for venting – without affecting operation – to avoid heat build up.

 Portable and practical

 Encased in a tough, but lightweight case.
 The rugged case provides a huge element of protection allowing ‘The Football’ to be used in extreme, remote and disaster hit environments.

 No training is required.
 Just press the internal power button and the BGAN terminal connects automatically to the Inmarsat satellite network allowing global operation.

 Suitable for use in multiple environments with either lid open or closed.
 An internal fan keeps electronic components cool in hot weather and extreme heat.
-With the lid closed ‘the Football’ is classed at waterproof and can be submerged in up to 1 meter of water without causing damage.
+With the lid closed ‘the Football’ is classed at waterproof and can be submerged in up to 3.3 ft of water without causing damage.

 Improve response times, keep connected, save lives